 - Where we need to comply with a legal or regulatory obligation.

-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending direct marketing communications.
-You have the right to withdraw consent to marketing at any time by contacting us.
+- In some situations, we may rely on consent as a legal basis for processing your personal data, for example, where you voluntarily provide personal data to us as part of your participation in our Consumer Club or to send direct marketing communications.
+You have the right to withdraw consent at any time by contacting us.

 PURPOSES FOR WHICH WE WILL USE YOUR PERSONAL DATA

-Please contact us if you need details about the specific legal use we are relying on to process your personal data where more than one use has been set out in the table.
+Please contact us if you need details about the legal basis we rely on to process your personal data.

 PROMOTIONAL OFFERS FROM US

-We may use your Identity, Contact, Technical, Usage Data and Marketing and Communications Data to form a view on what we think you may want or need, or what may be of interest to you.
+We may use your data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products and offers may be relevant for you (we call this marketing).
 You will receive marketing communications from us only if you have requested information from us or if you provided us with your details for marketing purposes and you have not opted out of receiving that marketing.

 THIRD PARTY MARKETING